Mike Shildt

 Michael Timothy Shildt (born August 9, 1968) is an American former professional baseball manager and coach.
 He managed in Major League Baseball (MLB) for the St. Louis Cardinals and San Diego Padres.
+He currently serves as a coordinator of instruction in the Baltimore Orioles organization.

 After serving as a scout and manager for the Cardinals in Minor League Baseball, Shildt became the Cardinals' third base coach in 2017, bench coach in 2018, and manager mid-season in 2018 after the dismissal of Mike Matheny.
 The 2019 Cardinals advanced to the National League Championship Series and Shildt was named NL Manager of the Year.
 The 2020 and 2021 seasons ended in losses at the NL Wild Card Game.
 The Cardinals fired Shildt after the 2021 season.
 He coached the Padres in 2022 and 2023, and was named manager for the 2024 season.
 He retired from managerial duties after the 2025 season.

 Early career

 Born in Charlotte, North Carolina, Shildt played high school baseball at Olympic High School and college baseball for University of North Carolina (UNC) Asheville Bulldogs.
 After his playing career ended, Shildt became a coach at West Charlotte High School where he helped bring the baseball team their first winning season in 20 years.
 After leaving the high school, Shildt was hired by UNC Charlotte to become an assistant coach for the Charlotte 49ers baseball team.
 He held the position for five years.
 During the off-season he owned a baseball training facility in Charlotte, North Carolina called the On Deck O’s; becoming a full-time baseball instructor to area youths.